Nigerian Americans: Yoruba American

 Yoruba Americans are Americans of Yoruba descent.
 The Yoruba people (Àwọn ọmọ Yorùbá) are an ethnic group originating in southwestern Nigeria and southern Benin in West Africa.
 The first Yoruba people who arrived to the United States were imported as slaves from Nigeria and Benin during the Atlantic slave trade.
-This ethnicity of the slaves was one of the main origins of present-day Nigerians who arrived to the United States, along with the Igbos.
-In addition, native slaves of current Benin hailed from peoples such as Nago (Yoruba subgroup, although exported mainly by Spanish, when Louisiana was Spanish), Ewe, Fon and Gen. Many slaves imported to the modern United States from Benin were sold by the King of Dahomey, in Whydah.
+This ethnicity of the slaves was one of the main origins of present-day Nigerians who arrived to the US, along with the Igbos.
+In addition, native slaves of current Benin hailed from peoples such as Nago (Yoruba subgroup, although exported mainly by Spanish, when Louisiana was Spanish), Ewe, Fon, and Gen. Many slaves imported to the modern United States from Benin were sold by the King of Dahomey, in Whydah.

-The native tongue of the Yoruba people is spoken principally in Nigeria and Benin, with communities in other parts of Africa, Europe and the Americas.
+The native tongue of the Yoruba people is spoken principally in Nigeria and Benin, with communities in other parts of Africa, Europe, and the Americas.
 A variety of the language, Lucumi, is the liturgical language of the Santería religion of the Caribbean.